Some of the projects we have managed include:

 Gluten in Medication

 President and founder of Parasol, Loretta Jay, has played a crucial role in the efforts to improve labeling of gluten in medication.
 Since 2009 she conducted strategic management and planning with the US Food and Drug Administration (FDA), drug manufacturers, retail providers, pharmaceutical industry organizations and other stakeholders focusing on gluten in medication and meeting the needs of the gluten-free marketplace.
-She is the Project Manager and co-Principal Investigator for an FDA sponsored research study, in progress, entitled Gluten in Medication.
+She was the Project Manager and co-Principal Investigator for an FDA sponsored research study entitled Gluten in Medication.
 She was the Project Manager and co-faculty for Celiac Disease Training for Pharmacists, a continuing education on-line course accredited by the Accreditation Council for Pharmacy Education (ACPE).
 It was deployed nationally in 2011, including some major retail pharmacy chains.
 Loretta Jay also provided testimony, position statements and consulting to the FDA.
-Most recently, she advised US Congressman Tim Ryan’s (OH-17) office to develop the language in the bill HR 4972 Gluten in Medicine Identification Act of 2012.
-Furthermore, she consults for the National Foundation for Celiac Awareness and advises the organization in the area of gluten in medication and the pharmaceutical industry.
+She also advised US Congressman Tim Ryan’s (OH-17) office to develop the language in the bill HR 4972 Gluten in Medicine Identification Act of 2012.
+Furthermore, she consulted for the National Foundation for Celiac Awareness (now Beyond Celiac) and advises the organization in the area of gluten in medication and the pharmaceutical industry.

 Parasol managed Connecticut’s Celiac Disease Walkathon for four years on behalf of the Greater New Haven Celiac Group.
 Extensive media coverage was secured and almost $100,000 was raised to support awareness, research and provide scholarships for Connecticut’s children with celiac disease.